atpoirie/Python_API_SDK/implementation/onboardCloudAccount.md

 # What it does

+This script does the following:
+- Onboard an AWS or Azure account to
+Dome9
+- Attach the onboarded account to an OU
+- Attach the view role to
+the account
-This script does the following: - Onboard an Aws or Azure account to Dome9 - Attach the onboarded account to an OU - Attach the view role to the account - Attach the admin role to the account
+- Attach the admin role to the account

 # Setup